LUCKILY NOT… UNDERSTAND THE DIFFERENCE BETWEEN BOTH CONCEPTS TO SET YOURSELF UP FOR SUCCESS!

 Reward: making sure to reward yourself in some way or another to teach your brain that this specific habit loop is worth remembering and performing again in future, i.e. feeling all the endorphins running through your body after a good workout session and feeling fit and strong, ready to take on your day ahead.

-When first designing and acting on this habit loop you realize that indeed your resolution is no habit yet and you need to invest quite some effort and intent to act on it.
+When first designing and acting on this habit loop you realise that indeed your resolution is no habit yet and you need to invest quite some effort and intent to act on it.
 With time however, the routine will become easier and easier to perform and much less willpower is needed to act on your trigger or cue.

 - Before being able to build a strong habit, you need to design a routine which requires a much higher level of effort and intent.